The road continues.

 The workbench

-Short writing on building software, machines, and the road between.
+Short writing on building things — software, machines, projects, lessons, and the patience to finish what gets started.